-The SID includes building-related design elements and components generally part of the building itself, such as walls, ceilings, floor coverings, primary window treatments (blinds, shades and drapery hardware), signage and built-in casework.
+The SID includes building-related design elements and components generally part of the building itself, such as walls, ceilings, floor coverings, primary window treatments (blinds, \3\ shades, drapery hardware, and cordless shades as a safety element /3/), signage and built-in casework.
 The interior designer must be involved with the programming and space planning to help achieve the user's goals for space utilization and develop a furniture floor plan based on the project program.
 In addition, the interior designer must determine the desired interior finish materials based on the respective aesthetic, durability and maintenance qualities, and characteristics applicable to each space within the facility.
 The SID will be designed by a qualified interior designer in accordance with Chapter 2 paragraph "Interior Designer Qualifications."
 See Chapter 4 for more detailed requirements for the SID.